We Welcome Your Application to Join Us!

 Preparing for the Biking

 Daily rides on our Pacific Coast trip average 45 miles over varying terrain.
-Four or five days will be over 50 miles and the longest day ranges from 55 to 70 miles.
-There are one or two buffer days included in the itinerary to allow for delays en route (most groups will find that they spend these buffer days partially or completely off of the bikes) and an additional two days off the bikes to go rafting.
+Four or five days will be over 50 miles, and the longest day ranges from 55 to 70 miles.
+There are one or two buffer days included in the itinerary to allow for delays en route (most groups will find that they spend these buffer days partially or completely off of the bikes) and an additional day off the bikes to go kayaking.